-Currently living in North Carolina, he works about a third of the time with several people in a small consulting business and as an adviser to the boards of a couple engineering companies.
+Currently living in North Carolina, he works about a third of the time with several people in a small consulting business and as an advisor to the boards of a couple engineering companies.
 He is also a member of Terry Wipf’s external advisory council for the Department of Civil, Construction and Environmental Engineering at Iowa State.

 The council is made up of about 20 professionals who recommend curriculum tips that will help students in the workplace.
 “They have great instructors at Iowa State and a great curriculum,” says Paulsen.